arunkathirvelrk/BANKING-SYSTEM/README.md

 * Understanding of **real-world banking workflows**
 * Building **scalable backend systems with Spring Boot**
 * Integrating **frontend and backend systems**

----

-## ▶️ How to Run (Basic)

-1. Start MySQL database
-2. Run each backend service (Spring Boot apps)
-3. Start API Gateway
-4. Run frontend (React app)
-5. Access application via browser

----

-## 📌 Note

-This project is built for learning purposes to understand how modern banking systems and microservices-based applications work.